-It is highly recommended to book hotels near Centraal Station.
+Hotels around Centraal Station are good to book.
 They are not really pricey and it makes exploring the city so easy at any time of the day/night.

-The city is well connected from Centraal train Station to not only Schipol airport but also to other neighborhoods with sophisticated rail system and of course the efficient canal system.
-And there are bikes everywhere in the city with the designated bike path to ride anywhere making it one of the best and safest modes of city transportation.
-That being said, lets go for a ride?
+The city is well connected from Centraal train Station to not only Schipol airport but also to other neighborhoods with a sophisticated rail system and of course the efficient canal system.
+And there are bikes everywhere in the city with a designated bike path to ride anywhere making it one of the best and safest modes of city transportation.
+That being said, let’s go for a ride?

 Start the day at the Pancake bakery

-It couldn’t get better than starting the day in the best neighborhood of the city – Jordaan which is close to Centraal Station.
+It couldn’t get better than starting the day in the best neighborhood in the city – Jordaan which is close to Centraal Station.
 Walking in the streets along the canals, over the historic bridges checking the rustic old shops and restaurants is the perfect start to explore the city.
-One of those dark, mysterious and vintage buildings is The Pancake Bakery.
+One of those dark, mysterious, and vintage buildings is The Pancake Bakery.

-Located right on the shore, this place is not so easy to find with a very small sign and the old building, as if it really want to hide.
+Located right on the shore, this place is not so easy to find with a very small sign and the old building, as if it really wants to hide.
 The interior is dark with lights sufficient for each table and is very quiet to enjoy the food in peace.
-It has the best pancakes we ever tasted combined with the exceptional service.
-Dutch Poffertjes are must try, these fluffy mini pancakes with spongy texture give a kick when served with cherry liquor and vanilla ice cream.
-The best satisfying meal in the recent days.
+It has the best pancakes we ever tasted combined with exceptional service.
+Dutch Poffertjes are a must-try, these fluffy mini pancakes with spongy texture give a kick when served with cherry liquor and vanilla ice cream.
+The best satisfying meal in recent days.

 It is easy to burn these calories with lots of places to see around.
-Anne Frank House turned into Museum is only couple of blocks away which showcase all the troubles faced while escaping from Nazis during World War-II.
-Online booking is must to visit this place at least a day in advance.
-If craving for more sugars, Zoet & Hartig Haarlemmerdijk is the highly rated cake shop to check out in the area.
-Carrying cash is must.
+Anne Frank House turned into Museum is only a couple of blocks away which showcases all the troubles faced while escaping from Nazis during World War-II.
+Online booking is a must-visit this place at least a day in advance.
+If craving for more sugars, Zoet & Hartig Haarlemmerdijk is the highly-rated cake shop to check out in the area.
+Carrying cash is a must.

 Check out the best flea markets

 Flea markets are the perfect way to explore new cities.
-They have lots of local culture, food, clothes, tradition – all bundled right here.
-Waterlooplein Market (closed on Sundays) is the must see market in Amsterdam which can be easily accessed from Centraal Station either by bus or bike.
-Short walk along the canal brings to Bloemenmarkt – the colorful flower market in Amsterdam.
-Very beautiful market with lots of tulips year round and several souvenir shops.
+They have lots of local cultures, food, clothes, tradition – all bundled right here.
+Waterlooplein Market (closed on Sundays) is the must-see market in Amsterdam which can be easily accessed from Centraal Station either by bus or bike.
+A short walk along the canal brings to Bloemenmarkt – the colorful flower market in Amsterdam.
+Very beautiful market with lots of tulips year-round and several souvenir shops.
 There are even hallucinogenic mushrooms or magic truffle shops.

 There is a paradise inviting just across the canal.
 It can be easily recognized by the long lines in front of a relatively small store.
 Vleminckx Sausmeesters serve the best fries in the world, topping with sauces.
-They have several variety of sauces to chose from and we personally loved special curry with onions and garlic sauce.
+They have a variety of sauces to choose from and we personally loved special curry with onions and garlic sauce.
 We are glad we took some extra napkins.

-On the other side of Bloemenmarkt is Foam, a famous canal side house converted into photography museum.
-Highly recommended to check out in the area if interested in the photography.
+On the other side of Bloemenmarkt is Foam, a famous canal-side house converted into a photography museum.
+Check out the area if interested in photography.

-Couple of blocks south along the Vijzelstraat is the Heinkein experience which we have not been to.
+A couple of blocks south along the Vijzelstraat is the Heinkein experience which we have not been to.
 But this area is home to the best brands for shopping and food.
-After enough window shopping, we headed to Albert Cuyp Market only to devour the best stroopwafel in town served by an extraordinary chef who love to talk and reveal the stroopwafel secrets.
-We tried the ultimate stroopwafel and stuffed it along with the other chocolate wafels.
+After enough window shopping, we headed to Albert Cuyp Market only to devour the best stroopwafel in town served by an extraordinary chef who loves to talk and reveal the stroopwafel secrets.
+We tried the ultimate stroopwafel and stuffed it along with the other chocolate waffles.
 It is just a stand named Stroopwafel but is easy to find.
 Walk along the market and stop at the place with long lines.
-Albert Cuyp is also famous to De Bazar Amsterdam B.V., one of the best North African restaurant.
+Albert Cuyp is also famous for De Bazar Amsterdam B.V., one of the best North African restaurants.

 Explore the top museums in the world

-Van Gogh Museum is also here and is recommended for anyone into his paintings and letters.
+Van Gogh Museum is also here and anyone will love it if into his paintings and letters.
 IAMSTERDAM sign is no more here, thanks to all overexcited tourists who abused it.
-In summer, walking in the Vondel Park is an ideal way to spend the evening and end the day at Foodhallen, the best food court in town with lots of food choices.
+In summer, walking in Vondel Park is an ideal way to spend the evening and end the day at Foodhallen, the best food court in town with lots of food choices.

 Stroll in the nifty neighborhoods

-Short 10 min walk from De Wallen across Amstel river is Rembrandt Square, good to hangout like a local and nice neighborhood for cheese-tasting.
-11 min bike ride from here, along zoo, brings to Brouwerij ‘t IJ, the only place to drink best beer in Amsterdam and to end the day in style.
+Short 10 min walk from De Wallen across Amstel river is Rembrandt Square, good to hang out like a local and nice neighborhood for cheese-tasting.
+11 min bike ride from here, along with the zoo, brings to Brouwerij ‘t IJ, the only place to drink the best beer in Amsterdam and to end the day in style.

-From Centraal, a short bike ride away are Het Scheepvaartmuseum, a maritime museum with beautiful interior and NEMO science museum.
-One of the must things that cannot be missed are across the river, a free ferry away – A’dam Lookout, observation deck with Europe’s highest swing and Eye Film Institute, a must visit for anyone who love films.
+From Centraal, a short bike ride away is Het Scheepvaartmuseum, a maritime museum with a beautiful interior and NEMO science museum.
+One of the must things that cannot be missed is across the river, a free ferry away – A’dam Lookout, an observation deck with Europe’s highest swing and Eye Film Institute, a must-visit for anyone who loves films.

 Go back in time at Zaanse Schans

-A half hour comfortable ride from Centraal and about 15 min walk from station are some of the beautiful windmills that are still at work, around Amsterdam.
-Place is touristy but worth visiting.
+A half-hour comfortable ride from Centraal and about 15 min walk from the station are some of the beautiful windmills that are still at work, around Amsterdam.
+The place is touristy but worth visiting.
 Walk from Zaanse Schans train station is enticing by itself with chocolate factory smells in the first half and windmill views the other half.
-Stopping by Banketbakkerij De Wijn at the end of the Stationsstraat (Station Street) is highly recommended to grab some chocolate and koekjes (Cookies) for the rest of the walk.
+Stopping by Banketbakkerij De Wijn at the end of the Stationsstraat (Station Street) to grab some chocolate and koekjes (Cookies) for the rest of the walk.
 Service is very friendly and the bakers love to talk.

-Windmills are free to visit except to peek inside the structure which is recommended at least for one of the 13 mills.
-There are happy vibes all around and just looking at these historic structures give so much joy.
-It is uniquely pleasant experience one can only get in the home of windmills.
+Windmills are free to visit except to peek inside the structure at least for one of the 13 mills.
+There are happy vibes all around and just looking at these historic structures gives so much joy.
+It is a uniquely pleasant experience one can only get in the home of windmills.
 Watch our video at the end if you like to see to believe.

 Architecture center of the world

-In Europe, it is very easy to do day trips with well connected rail system, it can be even across the countries.
+In Europe, it is very easy to do day trips with a well-connected rail system, it can be even across the countries.
 45 min ride from Amsterdam Centraal is a very well planned city with awe-mazing buildings every corner – Welcome to Rotterdam.
-Starting from the Rotterdam Centraal to Euromast tower, every building is an architecture beauty.
+Starting from the Rotterdam Centraal to the Euromast tower, every building is an architectural beauty.
 No wonder, Rotterdam hosts International Architecture Biennale.

 A short ride from Rotterdam Centraal is Rotterdam Blaak which is a great spot to begin exploring the city.
 Just outside the station is Markthal (Market Hall).
 It is a very interesting building with a market place in the center surrounded by office and residential space.
 What so interesting you ask?
 It doesn’t end there.
 The market place is under a dome which is made of several panels filled with art.
 It is one of the first buildings in the world that could be seen by augmented reality.

 Just outside Markthal is Skyview DinnerWheel, if one would like to view the city skyline in style.
-And when finished another architecture wonder is waiting on the other side.
-Kijk-Kubus (Cube Houses) are the innovation at its best.
-Designed as urban style of living by optimizing the space, these colorful cube houses are peculiar and hard not to view them, with a surprised face.
-There is a museum and one can even stay a night to experience them the fullest.
+And when finished another architectural wonder is waiting on the other side.
+Kijk-Kubus (Cube Houses) is innovation at its best.
+Designed as the urban style of living by optimizing the space, these colorful cube houses are peculiar and hard not to view them, with a surprised face.
+There is a museum and one can even stay a night to experience them to the fullest.

-Further south along the Mass river is Euromast, one of the highest towers in Netherlands.
-Its rotating glass elevator makes it so unique which offer seamless views of Rotterdam.
-Walking back to Rotterdam Centraal along Westersingel is fun too – checking out the bridges, coffee shops and amazing art.
+Further south along the Mass river is Euromast, one of the highest towers in the Netherlands.
+Its rotating glass elevator makes it so unique which offers seamless views of Rotterdam.
+Walking back to Rotterdam Centraal along Westersingel is fun too – checking out the bridges, coffee shops, and amazing art.
 Rotterdam is such a cool city to explore.

 Doors of Heaven

-Amsterdam airport and train station are the doors to world of happiness.
-But even the doors are bundle of joy as well.
+Amsterdam airport and train station are the doors to the world of happiness.
+But even the doors are a bundle of joy as well.
 Centraal train station is a beautiful building and the architecture is outstanding.
 And the Schipol airport is a delight by itself.
-There is so much to do at the airport from the library, relaxing spa to Heinkein bar, casino and sophisticated rooms for quick naps.
-Of course, world class restaurants and duty free shopping for world’s best drinks.
-We loved the terrace of all, which has panoramic views of the airport and also in-flight experience of KLM airways where we could step in the model and experience the cockpit.
+There is so much to do at the airport from the library, relaxing spa to Heinkein bar, casino, and sophisticated rooms for quick naps.
+Of course, world-class restaurants and duty-free shopping for the world’s best drinks.
+We loved the terrace of all, which has panoramic views of the airport and also an in-flight experience of KLM airways where we could step in the model and experience the cockpit.
 Schipol is like a sweet ending to an already classic movie.

 I can go on forever admiring Amsterdam and there is nothing like it for being Gezellig.
-This is one word that is absolutely recommended to learn, as it can be heard several times in Amsterdam on various occasions.
+This is one word to learn, as it can be heard several times in Amsterdam on various occasions.
 Spelled probably heh-SELL-ick, it merely translates to cozy but is the right way to define Amsterdam.
-One have to see it to believe and that doesn’t mean to catch flight right away.
-Enjoy this exclusive video and don’t forget to comment your thoughts –
+One has to see it to believe and that doesn’t mean to catch a flight right away.
+Enjoy this exclusive video and don’t forget to comment on your thoughts –